 In the 2003/2004 season saw the birth of ‘The Invincibles’.
 Arsenal won the Premier League, going all season without losing a single league game.

 After the FA Cup win in 2005, Arsenal didn’t win a trophy until 2014 when they won an eleventh FA Cup.
 Arsenal retained the trophy the season after, becoming the most successful FA Cup side at that time.
+They add to their FA Cup collection by winning the trophy in the 2016/2017 season, as well as the Community Shield later that year.
+These were the last trophies gained under the reign of Arsene Wenger, who left the club after 22 years in charge.
+Unai Emery is the current Arsenal boss.

 The Arsenal football badge was first introduced in 1888.
 The Arsenal original crest, back when the club were known as Royal Arsenal, featured three cannons surrounded by an image similar to the Metropolitan Borough of Woolwich’s Coat of Arms.